Ernesto strengthens, takes aim at Mexico's Yucatan

 The government of Belize urged residents on vulnerable islands to move inland and those in flood-prone areas to seek shelter.

-Ernesto was centered about 135 miles (215 km) northeast of the Nicaragua-Honduras border and was moving west-northwest.
+Ernesto was centered about 135 miles northeast of the Nicaragua-Honduras border and was moving west-northwest.

 "On the forecast track, the center will be passing north of the coast of Honduras tonight and Tuesday and be near the east coast of the Yucatan Peninsula early Wednesday," forecasters at the U.S. National Hurricane Center in Miami said on Monday.